 SCB Opposes Construction of Thirty Meter Telescope (TMT) on Mauna Kea (Mauna a Wākea), Hawai'i

-The Society for Conservation Biology, a global community of conservation professionals dedicated to advancing the science and practice of conserving the world's biodiversity and ecosystems, opposes the planning and approval process, and potential construction of the Thirty Meter Telescope (TMT) International Observatory on Mauna Kea (Mauna a Wākea), Hawai'i.
+The Society for Conservation Biology, a global community of conservation professionals dedicated to advancing the science and practice of conserving the world's biodiversity and ecosystems, opposes the planning and approval process, and potential construction of the Thirty Meter Telescope (TMT), International Observatory on Mauna Kea (Mauna a Wākea), Hawai'i.

 If built, TMT would cause deleterious and irreversible impacts to the unique and highly threatened socio-ecological alpine landscape within the Mauna Kea Science Reserve (MKSR)1 - the proposed site for TMT construction.
-The TMT Corporation, as well as the State of Hawai‘i Board of Land and Natural Resources, and Department of Land and Natural Resources, have all concluded in an environmental impact assessment that the TMT would exert “substantial, significant, and adverse” impacts on Mauna Kea’s ecological and cultural resources.
-Indeed, TMT would likely “[displace] existing species and habitat” and would disrupt the site’s geology2.
+The TMT Corporation, as well as the State of Hawai‘i Board of Land and Natural Resources, and Department of Land and Natural Resources, have all concluded in an environmental impact assessment that the TMT would exert “substantial, significant, and adverse” impacts on Mauna Kea’s ecological and cultural resources2.
+TMT would likely “[displace] existing species and habitat” and would disrupt the site’s geology4.

 Mauna Kea is a rare, globally significant, and uniquely threatened habitat.
 At 4,200 m in elevation, Mauna Kea is taller than both Mt.
 Hood (Wy'east to the Multnomah tribe) and Grand Teton (Rock Standing or Elder Brother to the Shoshone).
 Warm, moist air rising from the tropical Pacific Ocean condenses and falls as rain or snow at the summit.
-Mauna Kea can be translated to “white mountain” in reference to this seasonal snow, which is increasingly uncommon due to climate change3.
-However, there are many names for the mountain, one of which is Mauna a Wākea, as the mountain is connected to the sky father deity of Hawai‘i, meaning that Mauna Kea is the place that connects Kānaka Maoli (Native Hawaiians) from their lands to their cosmic origins4.
+Mauna Kea can be translated to “white mountain” in reference to this seasonal snow, which is increasingly uncommon due to climate change5.
+However, there are many names for the mountain, one of which is Mauna a Wākea, as the mountain is connected to the sky father deity of Hawai‘i, meaning that Mauna Kea is the place that connects Kānaka Maoli (Native Hawaiians) from their lands to their cosmic origins6.

 SCB recognizes the important and critical leadership role of Indigenous communities in global biodiversity conservation.
 Recent developments in conservation social science include the emerging field of conservation justice7.
 Research confirms that conservation interventions that are co-created with local communities under a justice and equity framework experience more successful, enduring ecological outcomes and resilient, grassroots community support8,9.
 Effective conservation efforts must include and respect Indigenous People’s relationalities to land, water, and resources.
 Scientific advancement should not take primacy to Indigenous rights and ways of knowing; rather, western science stands to benefit from Indigenous science.

-Conserving the ecological and culturally irreplaceable ecosystems in the MKSR is incompatible with development on the summit of Mauna Kea.
+Conserving the ecological and culturally irreplaceable ecosystems in the MKSR is incompatible with currently proposed development plans on the summit of Mauna Kea.
 We acknowledge the investment that many colleagues in the astronomy community have made toward the project and the scientific knowledge that may be gained from it.
-We write not to judge the scientific value of TMT, but to establish that because of its adverse ecological and cultural impacts as well as the exclusionary process by which is it being planned and approved, the construction of TMT as planned is misaligned with the principles of sustainable and inclusive scientific practices.
+We write not to judge the scientific value of TMT, but to establish that because of its adverse ecological and cultural resource impacts as well as the exclusionary process by which is it being planned and approved, the construction of TMT as planned is misaligned with the principles of sustainable and inclusive scientific practices.